Carlton Football Club: AFL Women's team

-In June 2016, Carlton was granted a licence to establish and field a team in the eight team AFL Women's league, which is set to stage its inaugural season in February–March 2017.
-The team is run and fully integrated within the Carlton Football Club, with football operation overseen by existing Head of Football Andrew McKay.
+In June 2016, Carlton was granted a licence to establish and field a team in the eight team AFL Women's league, which was set to stage its inaugural season in February–March 2017.
+The team is run and fully integrated within the Carlton Football Club, with football operation initially overseen by existing Head of Football Andrew McKay.
 Damien Keeping served as the team's inaugural head coach, and the club's existing Female Football Ambassador, Lauren Arnell, served as the inaugural captain; she, along with Marquee players and Darcy Vescio and Brianna Davey were the club's inaugural marquee signings.

+In 2018, the Western Bulldogs and Carlton women's teams held the first Pride game in the AFLW, to celebrate gender diversity, promote inclusion for LGBTIQA+ players, and to help stamp out homophobia.
+After being joined by other clubs, in 2020, the first full AFLW Pride Round was held in 2021, supported by all 18 clubs in the league.

-In its short history, the team has played in one Grand Final, which it lost against Adelaide in 2019.
+In its history, the team has played in one grand final, which it lost against Adelaide in 2019.